-- 1. A reorganization is understood to mean the following: - the termination of the activities of the university of applied sciences or a substantial part thereof for economic or other reasons; - a significant reduction or expansion of or other change in the activities of the university of applied sciences or a substantial part thereof; - a significant change in the organization of the university of applied sciences or a substantial part thereof: - a significant change in the allocation of powers, the concluding, amending or terminating of a long-term partnership with another university of applied sciences or the introduction of or change in a substantial technological facility, in so far as this has far-reaching consequences for a significant number of persons working in the university of applied sciences; - a change in the place where the university of applied sciences carries out its activities. - 2.
+- 1. A reorganization is understood to mean the following: - the termination of the activities of the university of applied sciences or a substantial part thereof for economic or other reasons; - a significant reduction or expansion of or other change in the activities of the university of applied sciences or a substantial part thereof; - a significant change in the organization of the university of applied sciences or a substantial part thereof; - a significant change in the allocation of powers, the concluding, amending or terminating of a long-term partnership with another university of applied sciences or the introduction of or change in a substantial technological facility, in so far as this has far-reaching consequences for a significant number of persons working in the university of applied sciences; - a change in the place where the university of applied sciences carries out its activities. - 2.
 The local consultations between the CA parties will be aimed at reaching agreement about the manner in which the consequences of the reorganization, as regards the employment terms and conditions, will be dealt with.
-The employer will report these agreements to the Inspectorate SZW (Inspectie SZW) as CA agreements. - 3.
+The employer will report these agreements to the Minister of Social Affairs and Employment (Sociale Zaken en Werkgelegenheid (SZW)), Directorate Implementation Legislation Employment Conditions (Uitvoeringstaken Arbeidsvoorwaardenwetgeving (UAW)) as CA arrangements. - 3.
 The consultations with the PMR about the intended decision will be based on the current regulations concerning the organization of the participation council and on existing agreements about the form and content.